RisticDjordje/tasky-task-manager-webapp/README.md

   <h1>Tasky - Task Manager Kanban Board</h1>

   <p>
     <strong>Tasky is a task manager app that upgrades the funcationality offered by Trello.
-It allows users to create lists, tasks and an infinite number of subtasks. </strong>
+It allows users to create lists, tasks, keep track of what is completed but also add as many subtasks, subsubtasks, etc. as they want. </strong>
   </p>

 ---